encointer/book/src/infrastructure-invulnerable-collators.md

 * Geographical decentralization: Only very few nodes will be operated on i.e. the African continent if they have to compete with bonded capital.
 * Encointer communities are the main stakeholders of this network and are it's raison-d'être.
 They should be able to run their own infrastructure to ensure censorship-resistance and availability.

+Recommendations for community collators:
+* Run the collator in the physical location of the community to improve geographical distribution
+* Register an identity on-chain with the community's name and a matrix handle.
+* Use a recognizable name for telemetry, including the community name

 ### Candidates with Stable Performance and Contributions

 Out of the unpermissioned set of candidates, collators can apply for an invulnerable slot.
 The following criteria should be considered: